 The home-buying process can be an exciting time for first-time homebuyers and experienced homeowners.
-As you start to look at homes, you might be wondering, “Is it cheaper to build or buy a house?”
-While there are pros and cons to each, you might be surprised when you compare the two.
+As you start to look at homes, you might be wondering, “Is it cheaper to build your own home or to buy a house?”
+Although there are pros and cons to each, you might be surprised when you compare the two.

-According to the National Association of Home Builders, the median price of a new home in the U.S. was $305,000 in November 2015, while the median price of an existing home in the same month was $221,600.
-With home prices increasing and still-low mortgage rates, the time might be ideal for buyers to secure a deal on a new or pre-existing home.
-But which is the better investment?
+The median sale price of a new home in the U.S. was $322,500 in December 2016, according to the U.S. Census Bureau and the U.S. Department of Housing and Urban Development; the median price of an existing home was $232,200 in the same month, according to the National Association of Realtors.
+With home prices increasing and mortgage rates remaining low, the time might be ideal for buyers to secure a deal on a new or pre-existing home.
+Considering all the costs of a new home, which is the better investment: building or buying?

 Building a House

-Since new home prices are higher, your first thought might be to buy a pre-existing home.
-But you might be amazed at what you can afford if you decide to build your own home instead.
-Since builders want to keep their crews working, they offer many discounts to encourage potential buyers to build.
+Because new home prices are higher, your first thought might be to buy a pre-existing home.
+But you might be amazed at what you can afford if you decide to build your own house instead.
+Because builders want to keep their crews working, they offer many discounts to encourage potential buyers to build a house.

 5 Pros of Building Your Own Home